26/11/2025

 The aim of these consultations is to understand the landscape and current situation of organizations and media outlets.
 To compile their results, a workshop was organized, which made it possible to capture all the contributions received in two working documents: a mapping report and a needs assessment report.

-The workshop was organized by FIAP within the framework of the European project on peace, security and governance issues (EPSG), and, thanks to the results obtained from the consultations, has made it possible to validate efforts to combat disinformation and promote peaceful and democratic elections in West Africa.
+The workshop was organized by FIAP within the framework of the European project on peace, security and governance issues (EPSG), and, thanks to the results obtained from the consultations, has made it possible to analyse efforts to combat disinformation and promote peaceful and democratic elections in West Africa.

 The validation workshop brought together more than 70 representatives, both in person and online, from civil society organizations and media outlets in Nigeria, Gambia and Benin to review and validate both the mapping and needs assessment reports, as well as to give the first presentation of the platform.
 During the technical sessions, the documents and the platform were critically reviewed.
 The recommendations collected will make it possible to prepare revised versions and move forward in consolidating the collaborative digital platform.